cms-sw/cms-sw.github.io/infrastructure-builders-lifecycle.md

 The following E-groups membership is required for creating puppetized openstack VMs:

--ai-admins ( to log into aiadm servers )
+- ai-admins ( to log into aiadm servers )

--cms-git-vocmssdt-admins
+- cms-git-vocmssdt-admins

 After the user/account is enrolled/added in the above e-groups , the account must login once to CERN foreman web page ( othervise it will have problems registering the vm with foreman).